TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Core/Resource/AfterFileDeletedEvent.rst

 This event is fired after a file was deleted.

-*Example*: If an extension provides additional functionality (e.g. variants), this event allows listener to also clean up their custom handling.
+*Example*: If an extension provides additional functionality (for example variants), this event allows listener to also clean up their custom handling.
 This can also be used for versioning of files.